- Travel and Places»

 Lately, my wife, too, has realized the importance of being able to drive and getting a license.
 During the middle of December, she learned to drive and got her Thai driver's license on Tuesday, December 23, 2014.

-In article, I first relate my experience of getting a driver's license in Thailand.
+In this article, I first relate my experience of getting a driver's license in Thailand.
 I then describe my wife Suai's ordeal in learning to drive and securing a license.

 Thailand Traffic Signs